kimberleykenney/kimberleykenney.github.io/piece-2.md

   <li>
     <strong>Choose the right card type</strong>
     <p>Decide whether you need a virtual card, a physical card, or both.</p>
-    <p>Choose a virtual card if you need to start spending online right away.</p>
-    <p>Choose a physical card if you need a card for in-person purchases.</p>
-    <p>Choose both if you want to support online and in-person spending for the same user or workflow.</p>
+    <p>Choose a virtual card if you need to start spending online right away, a physical card if you need one for in-person purchases, or both if the same user or workflow needs to support online and in-person spending.</p>
-    <p class="open-list-title">Open:</p>
     <ul class="related-links">
       <li><a href="#">How to Create a Virtual Keep Card</a></li>
       <li><a href="#">How to Order a Physical Keep Card</a></li>